Police: Teen saw father shoot, kill mother in California

 Graziano died in the truck while Savannah, wearing tactical gear and a helmet, was fatally shot as she ran toward deputies amid a hail of gunfire.
 Authorities are investigating whether she was shot by deputies, her father, or both.

-The state attorney general’s office is reviewing the shootout because it involved the death of a minor.
+The California Department of Justice is reviewing the teen’s death under a state law requiring the agency to investigate police shootings involving the death of unarmed civilians.
 Meanwhile, detectives in Fontana still have not determined a motive for the slaying.

 Investigators later searched the family’s Fontana home — which Graziano and his daughter moved out of weeks prior — and Graziano’s storage unit.
 Inside the storage pod they found numerous AR-15-style rifles, handguns, thousands of rounds of ammunition, smoke grenades and other tactical gear, Surgent said.